rule

 Text 18

-When hopeless in material endeavors the yogî detached is in full control of the senses, should he concentrate to steady the mind in discipline with the soul.
+A yogi, who fosters no hopes in material endeavors, is in full control of his senses and is detached.
+He must concentrate to steady the mind in the discipline he has with the soul.
+(Vedabase)

 Text 19

-Concentrated on the spiritual platform should the mind, when all of a sudden drawn away from its position, carefully, according the rules of the game, be brought under the control of the self [see also B.G.
+Narrowed down to the spiritual platform the mind should, when it upon an impulse is drawn away from its position, carefully, according the rules of the game, be brought under the control of the self [see also B.G.
 6: 26].
+(Vedabase)

 Text 20